Click a question to reveal the answer

 - Grace: (Romans 15:7; Matthew 7: 1-2; Romans 12:15; 1 Peter 4:8)

-The men who come on our weekends want to experience truth and grace in a community of other men of faith living in authenticity.
+The men and women who come on our weekends want to experience truth and grace in a community of other people of faith living in an authentic faith-living community.
 They have the courage to take off their masks and honestly explore what is and what is not working in their lives and to cut through the false pretenses that keep them from leaving a legacy to impact in our world, like Jesus did (1 Corinthians 16: 13-14).

-It’s a men’s weekend and includes some physically challenging parts to stretch you into new capacities and perspectives.
-That said, it isn’t a boot camp.
-Safety protocols are always followed so nearly anyone in any physical level can experience the full weekend.
-You can also pass on any activity .
+The weekend has some physically challenging parts to stretch you into new capacities and perspectives.
+It is not a boot camp or a health and fitness retreat.
+Safety protocols are always followed and accommodations are available so that almost everyone at every physical level can experience the full weekend.
+You can also pass on any activity.

-The Crucible Weekend is designed for men who are actively living out their Christian faith as well as anyone who may be wrestling with faith or doubting God.
+The Crucible Weekend is designed for men and women who are actively living out their Christian faith as well as anyone who may be wrestling with faith or doubting God.

 We have staff members designated to work out a way to get you from the airport to the weekend.

-We work with men to accommodate food allergies and diet restrictions.
+We work with men and women to accommodate food allergies and diet restrictions.
 You will be given the opportunity to indicate any special needs/restrictions on your Health Form included in the registration process.